ossner/TUMGAD/README.md

 Exercise generation and helpful materials for the course Introduction to Algorithms and Data Structures.
 Developed by students from the Technical University of Munich primarily for fellow students.

+Some of the Exercises TUMGAD can generate:
+- AVL-Trees
+- (a,b)-Trees
+- Binomial Heaps
+- Dijkstra's Algorithm
+- ...

 You can check the generator status (which exercises is TUMGAD capable of generating) [here](https://github.com/users/SebastianOner/projects/1)
 ## About
 TUMGAD is a tool for anyone wanting to learn about some the most famous Algorithms and Data Structures, though it